Mom trying to back car out drives forward and hits child, deputies say

 According to the county's sheriff's office, the incident happened around 7 p.m. along Road 3548 in the town of Plum Grove.

 Deputies said the child was in a swing in a front yard when the mom was in her car trying to back out.
-But the mom accidentally went forward, hitting the toddler.
+But the mom accidentally went forward, hitting the child.

-The mom was heading to the hospital with the child when EMS pulled her over and took the toddler to a medical center.
+The mom was heading to the hospital with the child when EMS pulled her over and took the infant to a medical center.

 The child's condition is not immediately known.